swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-6-move-the-ml-experiment-code-to-the-cloud.md

 ## Create a remote Git repository

 Create a Git repository on your preferred service to collaborate with peers.
+For example, choose `mlops-guide` as repository name.

 === ":simple-github: GitHub"